sparkfabrik/company-playbook/content/tools-and-policies/github-copilot.md

 ## How to request a subscription

-Github Copilot subscriptions must be requested through the internal slack account #github-copilot-program, you will be requested to confirm to have read and understood the usage policy
+Github Copilot subscriptions must be requested through the internal slack account `#github-copilot-program`, you will be requested to confirm to have read and understood the usage policy.

 As the subscription will be made through our Github Organization, your already existing Copilot subscriptions (if any on the same account) will be automatically cancelled and reimbursed from Github, you’ll be informed in any case of the new activated subscription.